Ahhj93/DiscordRPC-Plugin-for-QGIS/README.md

 ## License

-This plugin is released under the [GNU General Public License](LICENSE).
+This plugin is released under the [GNU General Public License v2.0](LICENSE).